SATISFACTORY ACADEMIC PROGRESS POLICY (SAP)

 Federal regulations require institutions to measure a student’s pace toward his/her educational objective to ensure completion within the maximum time length for his/her program.

-67% of the cumulative unites attempted for each pay period (Fall, Spring and Summer) must be completed with a passing grade.
-The total number of successfully completed units must be equal to or greater than the calculated total of attempted units multiplied by 0.67.
+67% of the cumulative units attempted for each pay period (Fall, Spring and Summer) must be completed with a passing grade.
+The total number of successfully completed units must be equal to or greater than the calculated total of attempted units multiplied by .67.

 MAXIMUM TIME LENGTH

 Federal regulations require institutions to establish a maximum time period or unit total for a student to complete an educational objective (degree/certificate) if financial aid is received.
-Financial aid recipients will be considered to me making Satisfactory Academic Progress if they complete their educational objective in the time frame indicated below.
+Financial aid recipients will be considered to be making satisfactory academic progress if they complete their educational objective in the time frame indicated below.
 The educational objective as indicated by the student’s choice of major/program of study will be used for this determination.

 Students must not have completed 90 or more non-remedial/basic skills units.